 - English proficiency – Since you will be conversing with the patients it is necessary that you are fluent in speaking English.

 While you are on your way of getting certified nursing assistant license you need to consider some steps:

-- Fill out the application form provided by the licensing authority and have it notarize.
-After which you should send the application form to the State Licensing Office.
+- Fill out the application form provided by the licensing authority and have it notarized.
+Then, you should send the application form to the State Licensing Office.

 - Accomplish the Verification of Training form required by the state in order to determine if the school you have attended is accredited.

-- Submit medical and background check as well as the fingerprint card should be submitted to the Department of Public Safety.
+- Submit medical and background check as well as the fingerprint card to the Department of Public Safety.

 - Wait for the approval of your application form.